freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 1. `echo` This takes the text you give it and sends it somewhere—back to the screen, to a file, or to another command.
 By default it echoes back to the screen, unless used with redirection `>`
 Example: `echo "hello!"`
 Example 2: `echo "Hello world" > hello.txt`
 1. `cat` To display the contents of a text file, just type `cat myfile`.
+This command can display multiple files one after another by concatenating them into one string, hence the name.
+Just type `cat myfile1 myfile2`.
 1. `find` It does what it says, and it’s good at it.
 Use it to locate files by path, size, date, owner and a bunch of other useful filters.
 Example: `find . -type f -mtime -1h # List files in this directory modified in the past hour`.
 1. `date` Just type date when you want to know what time it is.
 Example: `date "+It's %l:%m%p on %A"`.
 Use it in a script to name files according to the current date.
 1. `ls` What's in this directory?
 Combine `ls` with some useful flags to display and sort directory contents by date and size.
 It also gives you lots of options for formatting the output.